24/7 Support Line - Call Now

 Overview

 Commonwealth Clinical Group is a mental health treatment center for people seeking treatment near Berks County.
-As part of their treatment modalities for recovery, Commonwealth Clinical Group provides couples/family therapy during treatment.
+As part of their treatment modalities for recovery, Commonwealth Clinical Group provides couples/family therapy, group counseling, and cognitive behavioral therapy during treatment.
 Commonwealth Clinical Group is located in Reading, Pennsylvania, accepting cash or self-payment for treatment.

 Commonwealth Clinical Group at a Glance